canmom/canmom.github.io/_drafts/nier/dod-part-2.md

 Much like Leonard's alternate chapter, the theme of this chapter is horrible things happening to children.
 For some reason the Empire is... throwing the civilians from the elf village into the sea, children included.
 Caim and Angelus attack the Imperial gunboats from the air, but as soon as the battle is won, they find Arioch has started eating the bodies.
 (Bizarrely, in this cutscene, everyone seems to be walking on water.)

+{% include youtube.html id='MsrFtzQra9c?start=7597&end=7667' capt='Arioch eats the bodies of the children thrown overboard by the Empire, and Undine and Salamander explain her story.' %}

 Undine and Salamander explain what happened to Arioch's children, and the price of their Pact.
 Her story, they say dispassionately, is one of 'solitude and death, for all eternity.'

 Despite all the ships and clumps of flying skulls that Caim destroys, the Seal is unceremoniously broken.
 Womp womp.

+{% include figure.html src='embed/nier/AngelusForm2.webp' alt='The second form of the red dragon Angelus.
+Her horns have developed more and there is a stinger in her tail.' class='float right' wraptight=true %}

 ## Chapter 4: "Betrayal"

 Regardless of which route you take, at the end of Chapter 3, Angelus transforms into her second form.

-<cite>Drag-on Dragoon</cite> is not a short game.
-We're still pretty early on at this point.
 The next chapter takes place in an icy area called the Winter Wastelands, which seems to be somewhere in Eastern Europe judging by the map.

+{% include youtube.html id='MsrFtzQra9c?start=2533&end=2785' capt="Inuart's entrance, and kidnapping of Furiae." %}

 Inuart appears, riding the black dragon Legna with whom he's formed a Pact.
 He asks Furiae to come with him, telling her that she 'need not be the only sacrifice' anymore.
 Caim pulls his sword as Inuart explains that he traded his songs for strength.
 This leads to an FMV where Caim and Inuart, and their dragons, confront each other.
-Inuart knocks Caim down, and Legna proves stronger than Angelus and bites her neck, giving Caim a flashback of the time Legna killed his parents.
-Inuart wins the fight, knocks Verdelet down, kisses Furiae despite her pushing him away, and abducts her.
+Inuart overwhelms Caim with unexpected force, and Legna proves stronger than Angelus and bites her neck, giving Caim a flashback of the time Legna killed his parents.
+Ultimately, Inuart wins the fight, knocks Verdelet down, kisses Furiae despite her pushing him away, and abducts her.
 In a rather heavy-handed moment, he says 'welcome to a world without song' and his harp drops in front of the camera.

 Pursuing Inuart, Caim et al come onto an Imperial column, and rout them.
-The column includes goblins, who Verdelet casually refers to as subhumans, alternating between calling for slaughter and wondering whether their cause is really just.
+The column includes goblins, who Verdelet and the mission text casually refer to as "subhumans", alternating between calling for slaughter and wondering whether their cause is really just.
 (Caim does not seem to particularly care and just gets on with killing everyone.)
 They defeat some giants who are gathering sacrifices for the Empire, and somehow read its mind to discern that Furiae has been taken to a fortress.

 At that point, they hear a distant scream, which Angelus declares must be from the Faeries, indicating the Forest seal has also fallen.
 They rush towards the Empire, through a dangerous path where golems live.
-In practice this means you have to go through an absolutely gruelling mission killing goblins in winding canyons before finally blowing up an Imperial golem, which has crenellations on its head for some reason.
+In practice this means you have to go through an absolutely gruelling mission killing goblins in winding canyons before finally blowing up an Imperial golem, which has crenellations on its head.

 ### Meeting Seere

 This is where you recruit Seere, but it's only accessible after you see ending A.

+{% include youtube.html id='MsrFtzQra9c?start=7754&end=7869' capt="The introduction of Seere, and then Golem." %}

 You hear Seere and Manah's mother talking to Seere with her dying breaths.
 'I love only you', she says.
 Seere does not understand that she's dead.

 In an FMV, Seere sees a golem come around the corner.
 It's carrying Seere, who explains that in his village, everyone died.
 The golem is not very talkative, and apparently formed a pact out of protective feeling.
 Seere confirms that he gave away his 'time', meaning he will never age, but always remain a child.

-## Seere's Prayer (alternative chapter 4)
+## Seere's Prayer (alternative Chapter 4)

 Seere directs the group to the valley where his sister Manah was taken by the Empire, after their mother abandoned her.
 As soon as they get there, a bunch of Imperial wizards and golems attack.
 This chapter is broadly a series of irrelevant battles while Seere explains how his mother abused Manah, but left him alone.

 A wizard possesses Seere's Golem, and Seere starts telling it it's all right to hit him.
 Accidentally injuring Seere breaks Golem's possession, but also, eesh, Seere.
 During the following mission, Seere tells you that the other golems are merely being controlled by the wizards, not fighting you willingly.
 Not long after, he gets kidnapped and taken to an amphitheatre.

-For some reason, the goblins who capture Seere and put him as a prize in their 'coliseum' feel a need to taunt him about his uselessness.
+Bizarrely, the goblins who capture Seere and put him as a prize in their coliseum feel a need to taunt him about his uselessness.
 Why they care, I'm not sure!
 But Caim has to fight ten waves of gladiators, named such things as the 'husband and wife giant pair' or 'three beautiful sisters of death'.

 Seere rescued, they hear the scream of the Faeries, and get the call to the big battle as before.

 ## Chapter 5: "Destruction"

 This chapter takes place in the 'Blue Mountains', which appear to correspond to the Pyrenees.
-It opens with an FMV depicting the Union battling the Empire.
-Caim's efforts do not seem to have been in vain, since the Union forces appear well-matched with the Empire.
+It opens with an FMV depicting the Union entering battle with the Empire.
+Caim's efforts do not seem to have been in vain, and the forces are now well-matched in power...

+{% include youtube.html id='MsrFtzQra9c?start=3160&end=3229' capt="The cyclpses appear behind the Empire's lines." %}

-Abruptly, this changes when giant stony cyclopses appear behind the Imperial army.
+Abruptly, giant cyclopses appear behind the Imperial army.
 These have some of the coolest enemy designs in the game: the strange drooping face, the scaffolding attached to them, the way their arms are bound behind their backs.
-Alongside them comes air support in the form of what appear to be beholders from D&D. Nome of them are a match for Angelus.
+They remind me of some of the designs in <cite>Nausicaa</cite>.
+Alongside them comes air support in the form of what appear to be beholders from D&D. Caim, the only force on the Union side which can match these, takes to the air and kills the cyclopses.

 Joining the Union army on the ground, Caim and Angelus lay absolute waste to the Imperial army, killing thousands of them.
-It seems the Union has won.
+It seems the Union has won!
 But the victory is short-lived.
 The ground starts shaking, and a blast comes from the sky, creating for all intents and purposes a nuclear explosion complete with mushroom cloud.

+{% include youtube.html id='MsrFtzQra9c?start=3422&end=3503' capt="The Sky Fortress releases its nukes." %}

 The Empire, it turns out, has a massive flying fortress.
-Perhaps it's related to Four's angel Armaros, which also took the form of a flying fortress?
-In any case, Verdelet panics and declares it the judgement of (the) God(s).
+(Perhaps it's related to Four's angel Armaros, which also took the form of a flying fortress?
+The Empire's fortress, however, better resembles a gigantic flying bivalve mollusc.)
+Verdelet panics and declares it the judgement of (the) God(s).
 Caim kicks him a bit, saying nothing as usual.
 Then, in the blast craters, the Imperial soldiers start reanimating, and Caim and Angelus get back to the mass killing.

-On Angelus, Caim ascends towards the flying fortress (which is much larger than Armaros, sitting on a floating island).
+On Angelus, Caim ascends towards the flying fortress.
 But Angelus is unable to fly high enough to get on board---there is some sort of protection around the fortress.

 ## Chapter 6: "An Old Enemy"

 We see inside the Sky Fortress.
 Furiae has been changed into a dark dress, on a bed next to some sort of indiscernible pile of purple blobs.
 A strange pillar of light stands in the room, and behind it the figure of Manah, fully possessed by the Angels.
 Inuart boasts about his strength, and sets out to go fight Caim on the back of Legna.
 This time, Angelus wins, and Caim and Angelus chase the retreating Inuart and Legna back onto the fortress.

 Inside, Angelus flies around blowing up every cannon emplacement she can see.
 In the pact partner group chat, Verdelet continues to despair, saying the Seal-breaking ritual is close to completion.
-Caim gets off, and you have a timed mission where you have to get to Furiae within 20 minutes.
+Caim enters the fortress proper on foot, and you have a timed mission where you have to get to Furiae within 20 minutes.
 As you do so, you hear Furiae's broken voice, expressing her feelings toward Caim.
-(Listening to the voices undub, I noticed that a dialogue that just says 好き (romantic love) is replaced with 'I...')
+(Listening to the voices undub, I noticed that a dialogue fragment that just says 好き (romantic love) is replaced with 'I...')
 However, Caim apparently doesn't hear this.

+{% include youtube.html id='MsrFtzQra9c?start=4039&end=4097' capt="Caim sees the body of Furiae, and almost gives up." %}

 Caim enters the inner sanctum of the fortress, and sees Manah walking around reciting the Cult's creed, while Furiae lies, dead, on the strange glass pillar.
 Angelus begs Caim not to give up, but to destroy the Eggs of Resurrection.

 ## Chapter 7: "Tragedy"

+{% include youtube.html id='MsrFtzQra9c?start=4118&end=4261' capt="Inuart learns what happened to Furiae, and departs the Sky Fortress with her body." %}

 This chapter is introduced by an FMV.
 Manah dances in front of Furiae's dead body.
 Inuart shoves his way to the front of the soldiers, and sees the body.
 Suddenly, his Red Eye disappears.
 A deep voice comes in over Manah's as she explains that Furiae is no longer useful.
 Inuart has a breakdown as Furiae dances, realising that his motives were more selfish than he was ever willing to acknowledge.
 Inuart leaves on Legna, carrying Furiae's corpse... and gets a terrible idea.

 Caim and Angelus chase after him and have an aerial dogfight.
 But before he can finish Inuart off, Verdelet calls on him to stop---the Seal is broken.

 This chapter entirely consists of this one boss fight.
-Afterwards, Angelus advances to her third stage.
-Depending how well you execute this boss fight, you can go to chapter 8, once you've seen ending A, chapter 9.
+Depending how well you execute this boss fight, you can go to chapter 8, or (once you've also seen ending A), chapter 9.

 ## Chapter 8: "Seals"